derek-knox/Coding-For-Designers/Coding and Concept/Interfacing.md

 ## Interfacing

 It wasn't important until now to tell you what the aforementioned *API* of runtime APIs stands for.
 Now is the time.
 Welcome to *Application Programming Interface*.
-Yea, that is lengthy.
+Yea, that is a mouthful.
 Coders instead just say API (each letter pronounced individually).

 An API is just an interface.
 The doorknob of a door is an interface.
 The steering wheel of a vehicle is an interface.
 The keys of a virtual keyboard are too.
 Interfaces provide a way to interact.
 The doorknob and steering wheel are physical interfaces designed for humans.
 A virtual keyboard is a digital interface also designed for humans.
 An API is a programming interface designed for code.
 An API allows code to interact with other code, this is the takeaway.